 3. Know the ASVAB.
-You may be able to get the job you want, but to do so you must score well on the Armed Service Vocational Aptitude Battery (ASVAB).
+You may get the job you want, but to do so, you must score well on the Armed Services Vocational Aptitude Battery (ASVAB) test.
 But the ASVAB alone doesn't guarantee you'll get the job you want.
-Military job selection is also based on other specified criteria, such as physical fitness, eyesight, security requirements, and education level.
+Military job selection also is based on other specified criteria, such as physical fitness, eyesight, security requirements and education level.

 4. Be stationed where you want.
 Some services have programs where they can guarantee your first duty station.
-Be sure to ask!
-But remember after your first unit, you could end up serving anywhere.
+Be sure to ask, but remember that after your first unit, you could serve anywhere.

-5. Get paid more.
-If you have special training or education, you may qualify to join at a higher rank and pay.
-Some examples include Junior ROTC, Eagle Scout and Civil Air Patrol.
-Ask the recruiter.
 6. Choose your start date.
-Use the Delayed Entry Program to your advantage, tell your receruiter the earliest date you are able to go to basic training!
+Use the Delayed Entry Program to your advantage.
+Tell your recruiter the earliest date you are able to go to basic training.

 7. Choose your commitment.
-The shortest enlistment contract requires a commitment of two years active duty and four years in the inactive reserve.
-The standard enlistment contracts are 4 or 6 years of active service followed by an inactive reserve commitment.
+The shortest enlistment contract requires a commitment of two years of active duty and four years in the inactive reserve.
+The standard enlistment contracts are four or six years of active service, followed by an inactive reserve commitment.

 8. Correct the contract before signing.
 Typos and errors can create problems.
 Make sure the contract is right before you sign it.

 9. Get it in writing.
-Guarantees such as MOS, bonuses and the College Fund must be reflected in the enlistment contract.
+Guarantees such as the military occupational specialty (MOS), bonuses and the college fund must be reflected in the enlistment contract.

-10. Remember you're signing up to be a Soldier, Airman, Sailor, Marine or Coast Guardsman.
+10. Remember you're signing up to be a soldier, airman, sailor, Marine or Coast Guardsman.
 It is important that you are honest with your recruiter.
 Don't hesitate to ask questions.
-You should work to get the job you want, but understand that your role as a servicemember comes first.
+You should work to get the job you want, but understand that your role as a service member comes first.
 Be honest with yourself; serving in the military is not like a regular job.
-You can't just quit when the going gets tough.
+You can't quit when the going gets tough.
 The military requires diligence, dedication and a commitment to teamwork.
 Remember, your actions could potentially cost or save lives.

 Interested in Joining the Military?